shibatch/grantback/GUIDE_FOR_LICENSEES_V0.1.1.md

 Step 2.6: Providing a Copy of Your Streamed Work if Requested (License Clause 3.d)

 After You have published Your Streamed Work, we (the Licensor) may request a digital copy of the relevant portions of Your Streamed Work that incorporate our VODs.
-If we make such a request, You are required to promptly provide this copy to us in a common digital format and via a reasonable delivery method.
+If we make such a request, You are required to promptly provide this copy to us in a common digital format and via a reasonable delivery method, provided You still possess such a copy and are reasonably able to fulfill this request.
 This obligation helps us to be aware of Your creation and allows us to potentially exercise our rights to feature Your work under the Grant-Back terms (see Section 3 of this guide and Clause 4 of the full License).
 (Please note: The full License text, in Section 9 "Excusable Non-Performance," includes provisions for situations where You might be unable to fulfill this obligation due to circumstances genuinely beyond Your reasonable control and without Your fault or negligence.)

 3\.
-The Grant-Back to **\[Licensor's Primary Channel Name\]:** A Brief Explanation (License Clause 4\)
+The Grant-Back to \[**Licensor's Primary Channel Name\]**: A Brief Explanation (License Clause 4\)

 When You create and publish a Streamed Work under this License using our VODs, You are also granting us (**\[Licensor's Primary Channel Name\]**, the Licensor) specific rights to reuse Your Streamed Work.
 When we reuse Your Streamed Work, we (the Licensor) will also adhere to the terms of this License:

-* We will only use Your Streamed Work on Twitch or YouTube.
+* We will only use Your Streamed Work on the Permitted Platforms (as defined in our License).
 * We will provide attribution to Your channel.
 (Please inform us of Your preferred channel name for this attribution if it's different from the one primarily associated with Your Streamed Work, for example, when You notify us about Your publication as per Step 2.5).

 This reciprocal arrangement is a core principle of this License, designed to encourage mutual sharing and promotion within our community.
 For full details, please see Section 4 of the VOD Reaction License.